TimKuijten/Project2/README.md

 ![image](https://user-images.githubusercontent.com/121023453/217000878-f2262cfb-aa61-4ceb-ba2a-292b19a7ad9a.png)

-To check if there is a relation between ratings from Glovo, TripAdvisor and the Cuisine type we made this scatterplot but it seems that there is no relation.
+To check if there is a relation between ratings from Glovo, TripAdvisor and the Cuisine type we made this scatterplot but apart from that restaurants score higher in general on Glovo, there is no relation with the cuisine type.